Submissions for 2020 SCWC Writing Awards will open soon!

 6. The winner in each category will be announced at the Southern Christian Book Expo in Birmingham, Alabama.

-Submissions are judged on writing quality and message.
 Judges include members of the Southern Christian Writers Conference staff and selected professionals in the award categories.

 And CONGRATULATIONS to the winners of the 2019 SCWC Writing Contest, announced at the annual SCWC workshop in June:

 1. Bettie Boswell (Bowling Green, Ohio): “Fred’s Gift,” From the Lake to the River (book anthology)

 1. Rita Moritz (Pell City, Ala.): “And Then the Morning,” Cullman (Ala.)
 Tribune

 2. Harry Moritz (Pell City, Ala.): “Dark Dreadful December,” Cullman (Ala.)
 Tribune